bcgov/cas-postgres/README.md

 ### Point in Time Recovery

 In the event a database needs to be recovered from a backup to a specific point in time, these are the steps to follow.
-Patroni is shipped with a [clone_with_wale](https://app.zenhub.com/workspaces/climate-action-secretariat-60ca4121764d710011481ca2/issues/bcgov/cas-cif/751) method that we can leverage to handle this for us with the addition of a few environment variables.
+Spilo is shipped with a [clone_with_wale](https://github.com/zalando/spilo/blob/30977cc4bb041dcf2d461d39e109eef4d377272f/postgres-appliance/scripts/configure_spilo.py#L227) method that we can leverage to handle this for us with the addition of a few environment variables.

 These steps assume you are using Google Cloud to store backups.
 If you are using something else (like S3), the process should be similar for other providers and the necessary environment variables are described in the `configure_spilo` script [here](https://github.com/zalando/spilo/blob/30977cc4bb041dcf2d461d39e109eef4d377272f/postgres-appliance/scripts/configure_spilo.py#L753).

 #### Steps

+- Scale the patroni statefulset down to 0
+- Delete the patroni configmaps
+- Delete the patroni PVCs
 - Add the following environment variables to your patroni statefulset:
   - `CLONE_SCOPE`: \<patroni-cluster-name\>
   - `CLONE_WITH_WALE`: true